Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Abstract

 \section{Abstract}

 Recent experiments on crosslinked gels quenched from solvent-rich to solvent-poor conditions show solvent-rich domains embedded in a gel-rich matrix.
-These domains coarsen and then undergo kinetic arrest at micron scales for hours, before macroscopic drainage to equilibrium over an even longer time.
+These domains coarsen and then undergo kinetic arrest at micron scales for hours, before macroscopic drainage to equilibrium over even longer times.
 Motivated by these observations, we develop a minimal model that couples capillarity-driven Darcy permeation to the viscoelastic-to-elastic crossover of the polymer network.
-In the viscoelastic regime, the Young--Laplace boundary traction (due to surface tension) at curved solvent--gel interfaces generates an isotropic pressure gradient in the solvent pores of the gel that drives solvent flow and coarsening.
-In the elastic regime, the same interfacial traction is balanced by a long-ranged deviatoric (non-isotropic) stress field, and the elastic equilibrium solution yields a spatially uniform pore pressure outside a domain, eliminating the Darcy driving force and arresting coarsening.
-Using the kinetic criterion $t(\lambda_{\rm arrest})\sim\tau_{\rm el}$, we predict stiffness-dependent growth laws and arrest lengths.
-For melt-like, polymer-rich gels, $\lambda(t)\sim G^{-1/2}t^{1/4}$ and $\lambda_{\rm arrest}\sim G^{-1/2}$.
-For low polymer fractions where the mesh size controls transport, $\lambda(t)\sim G^{-1/3}t^{1/3}$ and $\lambda_{\rm arrest}\sim G^{-1/3}$.
-The predicted $G^{-1/2}$ arrest scaling for melt-like gels is consistent with measurements.
+In the viscoelastic regime, the Young--Laplace traction at curved solvent--gel interfaces generates a pressure gradient in the solvent pores of the gel that drives solvent flow and coarsening.
+In the elastic regime, the same interfacial traction is balanced by elastic stress.
+This force balance eliminates pressure gradients in the solvent-filled pores of the gel, removing the Darcy driving force and arresting coarsening.
+Using the kinetic criterion $t(\lambda_{\rm arrest}) \sim \tau_{\rm el}$, we predict stiffness-dependent coarsening and arrest laws.
+For melt-like, polymer-rich gels, $\lambda(t)\sim G^{-1/2} t^{1/4}$ and $\lambda_{\rm arrest}\sim G^{-1/2}$.
+For low polymer fractions where the mesh size controls transport, $\lambda(t)\sim G^{-1/3} t^{1/3}$ and $\lambda_{\rm arrest}\sim G^{-1/3}$.
+The predicted $G^{-1/2}$ arrest scaling for melt-like gels agrees with experiment.